Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 The slimy saliva contains a protein called mucin, which helps keep things slippery.
 Every day, our glands make about 1200 to 1500 milliliters of saliva.

-Our body makes saliva when our parasympathetic nervous system gets active, usually when we are eating.
-This system uses a chemical called acetylcholine to tell our glands to produce more saliva.
+Our body makes saliva when our parasympathetic nervous system gets active, usually when we eat.
+This system uses acetylcholine to tell our glands to produce more saliva.

 Sublingual Gland